vrooje/ScienceTeamGuide/Draft Guide.md

 JISCMail allows the conversation to be inclusive and creates a record of the conversation at jiscmail.ac.uk.
 This can be useful in months and even years to come.
 People can be added to and removed from these lists as needed.

+### Support Email

+In addition to directly contacting team members, or using the project's JISCMail list, you might also have lower-priority requests or queries that can be answered by many members of the team.
+For these we encourage everyone to use our support@zooniverse.org email address.
+We use this ourselves with in the Zooniverse.
+Emails will be directed to the right person and dealt with within a few days.

 ### Amazon Web Services

 At the Zooniverse we rely on Amazon Web Services for our core infrastructure.
 All our servers are virtual machines _in the cloud_ - this includes our webapps (i.e. the project itself) as well as our databases and other sites.
 We also stored the images and other data for projects on Amazon S3, a highly redundant and scalable online storage platform.
 This means that test sites, sample data, and other things, will often be found at amazonaws.com URLs.